 It starts with people; they are the first line of defence.
-We need to understand the nature of online threats and encourage healthier cyber risk behaviours.
+We need to understand the nature of online threats and encourage healthier cyber risk behaviors.
 Such efforts fall under the area of “security awareness”.
 That’s what this blog is all about.

 What is security awareness?

 Security awareness is a term that has garnered a lot of attention.

 In practice, security awareness is an activity employed by IT departments.
 It’s a way for organisations to have a better understanding of human cyber risk and prevent cyber incidents.